Anaghakh/infoblox-go-client/README.md

    * GetUpgradeStatus (2.7 or above)

 ### New Methods
-   * GET A, AAAA, PTR, MX, SRV, Alias, TXT Records by Reference, Name or other search false
+   * GET A, AAAA, PTR, MX, SRV, Alias, TXT Records by Reference, Name or other search fields
-   * DELETE A, AAAA, PTR, MX, SRV, Alias, TXT Records by Reference, Name or other search false
+   * DELETE A, AAAA, PTR, MX, SRV, Alias, TXT Records by Reference, Name or other search fields
    * UPDATE A, AAAA, PTR, MX, SRV, Alias, TXT Records by Reference
    * CRUD Operations on vDiscovery Task and AWS Route53 Task Group